Flu Shots 2019-2020

 for more information!

-Monday October 31, 2016 marks the start of the 2016 Influenza Immunization Season and trained pharmacists are eligible to administer flu shots.
+The 2019-20 Influenza Immunization Season begins October 21, 2019.
+Trained pharmacists are eligible to administer flu shots.

 Flu shots can be provided within a registered pharmacy to:

 - Saskatchewan residents age 5 and over

 - with a valid Saskatchewan health services card.